StuChapman/IFD-MS-Project-Online-Learning/README.md

 2. The "submit" anchor is not visible until ONE check box has been selected (the user can change their selection prior to tapping the "submit" anchor).
 3. There is a variable called 'answerFlagFour' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

+**question-five.html**
+1. An interactive puzzle where the user selects drags cards from the center of the screen and drops them, either in: Value or Waste boxes.
+    The code for drag and drop on a desktop device is from [w3schools](https://www.w3schools.com/), specifically [drag and drop](https://www.w3schools.com/HTML/html5_draganddrop.asp)
+    The code for drag and drop on a touch screen device is by [Bernardo Castilho](https://www.codeproject.com/script/Membership/View.aspx?mid=337492), specifically [DragDropTouch](https://www.codeproject.com/Articles/1091766/Add-support-for-standard-HTML-Drag-and-Drop-operat).
+    Full credit to Bernardo - I have used his code complete in a separate javascript file [DragDropTouch.js](https://github.com/StuChapman/IFD-MS-Project-Online-Learning/blob/c8de4fce678a7d8c81fdf9835ea7480c7e69f37c/assets/js/DragDropTouch.js).
+2. Once a box has had a card dropped into it, it is not longer enabled (te prevent more than one card being dropped in the same box).
+3. The user can change the location of cards as many times as they like before tapping the "submit" anchor.
+4. The "submit" anchor is not visible until all 5 cards have been dropped into boxes.
+5. There is a variable called 'answerFlagFive' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

+**question-six.html**
+1. An interactive puzzle where the user selects words from a selection to populate 4 blank spaces, thus creating the answer definition of the word 'Waste' from definition.html.
+2. Once a word has been selected, it is 'gray-ed' out and is no longer available for selection.
+3. There is a 'reset' button to clear the restore the page to its original state if the user decided they want to change thier response (prior to tapping "submit").
+4. The "submit" anchor is not visible until all word spaces have been populated.
+5. There is a variable called 'answerFlagSix' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

+**question-seven.html**
+1. 4 check boxes, two of which are the correct answer.
+2. The "submit" anchor is not visible until ONE check box has been selected (the user can change their selection prior to tapping the "submit" anchor).
+3. There is a variable called 'answerFlagSeven' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

 **question-eight.html**
 1. 4 Radio buttons, one of which is the correct answer.
 2. The "submit" anchor is not visible until a radio button has been selected (the user can change their selection prior to tapping the "submit" anchor).
 3. There is a variable called 'answerFlagEight' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

 **question-nine.html**
-1. An interactive puzzle where the user selects drags cards from the center of the screen and drops them, either in: Value or Waste boxes.
+1. An interactive puzzle where the user reorders a set of cards in a vertical column to align them with the Waste that thier text matches.
     The code for drag and drop on a desktop device is from [w3schools](https://www.w3schools.com/), specifically [drag and drop](https://www.w3schools.com/HTML/html5_draganddrop.asp)
     The code for drag and drop on a touch screen device is by [Bernardo Castilho](https://www.codeproject.com/script/Membership/View.aspx?mid=337492), specifically [DragDropTouch](https://www.codeproject.com/Articles/1091766/Add-support-for-standard-HTML-Drag-and-Drop-operat).
-    Full credit to Bernardo - I have used his code complete in a seperate javascript file [DragDropTouch.js](https://github.com/StuChapman/IFD-MS-Project-Online-Learning/blob/c8de4fce678a7d8c81fdf9835ea7480c7e69f37c/assets/js/DragDropTouch.js).
+    Full credit to Bernardo - I have used his code complete in a separate javascript file [DragDropTouch.js](https://github.com/StuChapman/IFD-MS-Project-Online-Learning/blob/c8de4fce678a7d8c81fdf9835ea7480c7e69f37c/assets/js/DragDropTouch.js).
-2. Once a box has had a card dropped into it, it is not longer enabled (te prevent more than one card being dropped in the same box).
+2. Once a box has had a card dropped into it, the existing card in that box is swapped into the box made vacent by the one dragged.
 3. The user can change the location of cards as many times as they like before tapping the "submit" anchor.
-4. The "submit" anchor is not visible until all 5 cards have been dropped into boxes.
+4. The "submit" anchor is not visible until at least one of the cards has been moved.
 5. There is a variable called 'answerFlagNine' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

+**question-ten.html**
+1. 4 check boxes, two of which are the correct answer.
+2. The "submit" anchor is not visible until ONE check box has been selected (the user can change their selection prior to tapping the "submit" anchor).
+3. There is a variable called 'answerFlagTen' that is written to the local browser storage on tapping the "submit" anchor, and is used in the same way as 'answerFlagOne'.

+**test-summary.html**
+1. A confirmation that the test is complete.
+2. A check(green) or cross(red) for each of the questions taken.
+3. An overall score that is compared to the passmark of 7.
+4. A button which, if the test is passed, navigates to test-certificate.html, or to test-intro.html to re-take the test with the AnswerFlags all set to 0.

+**test-certificate.html**
+1. An A4 scaled certificate that can be printed.
+2. The user's name
+3. The overall score.

 ### Features Left to Implement